muhliscokadar/ETL_Project/README.md

 ## **L**oad

-* We chose to load the data into MySQL database because it is easier to complicated operations like filter, join, groupby etc.  compared to MongoDB
+* We chose to load the data into MySQL database because it is easier to do complicated operations like filter, join, groupby etc.  compared to MongoDB

 * Created schema in MySQL Workbench for the database and tables to be loaded.